-In 2006 Alan lead a team and completed the gruelling Yukon Arctic Ultra Challenge.
-In 2008 Alan lead a team across Greenland to engage in 10,000 school children to highlight climate change.
-In 2009 he lead a team of senior executives and high achievers to the South Pole.
+In 2006, Alan lead a team and completed the gruelling Yukon Arctic Ultra Challenge.
+Then in 2008, he lead a team across Greenland to engage 10,000 school children and highlight climate change.
+In 2009, he lead a team of senior executives and high achievers to the South Pole.

-Alan was invited to speak by Sir Clive Woodward to the England rugby football senior squad in preparation for the rugby world cup 2003, concentrating on project focus, maintaining direction in adversity and the change that will have to be adapted to...
-Martin Johnson, Captain England winning rugby World Cup team: "Alan's amazing story highlighting the remarkable focus & leadership he had around the north pole trip truly inspired the team in their preparation for the Rugby World Cup 2003."
+Alan was invited to speak by Sir Clive Woodward to the England rugby football senior squad in preparation for the rugby world cup 2003, concentrating on project focus, maintaining direction in adversity and the change that will have to be adapted to.
+Martin Johnson, Captain England winning rugby World Cup team said "Alan's amazing story highlighting the remarkable focus & leadership he had around the north pole trip truly inspired the team in their preparation for the Rugby World Cup 2003."

-Alan was invited by Duncan Fletcher to speak to the England cricket ashes team in their ashes preparations.
-Focusing on the mental endurance and winning belief needed to achieve regaining the ashes...
-Duncan Fletcher, England ashes Head Coach: "Alan Chambers was with us all the way through the ashes, if only from a distance.
+He was then invited to speak to the England cricket ashes team.
+Focusing on the mental endurance and winning belief needed to achieve regaining the ashes, Duncan Fletcher, England ashes Head Coach commented "Alan Chambers was with us all the way through the ashes, if only from a distance.
 At every turn he recognised a situation from his journey and related it to that which we were encountering.
-That was great to know and provided excellent motivation, as well as a frequent good talking point.
-We used Alan's analogies in the changing room after we lost the first test."
+That was great to know and provided excellent motivation, as well as a frequent good talking point..."

-At the age of 32, Alan Chambers was awarded an MBE by HM The Queen in 2000 for ‘determination and leadership in constant adversity'.
+In 2000, Alan Chambers was awarded an MBE by HM The Queen for ‘determination and leadership in constant adversity'.
 He is also a qualified diver, parachutist, paramedic and ski survival instructor.

-Alan Chambers MBE has inspired thousands of people from all walks of life with his unique story of the major North Pole expedition across the world and engages audiences in his story at a deep level, with a likeable yet determined style of leadership.
+Alan has inspired individuals from all walks of life with his unique story of the major North Pole expedition across the world and engages audiences in his story at a deep level, with a likeable yet determined style of leadership.
 These talks deliver high performance motivational business lessons in a practical and manageable way.